BW-Med-Cabinet-4/backend/README.md

 DEPLOYED API HERE: https://medcabapi.herokuapp.com/

-This repository serves as the backend for Lambda School's MedCabinet Build Week Group of November 2019.
+This repository serves as the backend for Lambda School's MedCabinet Build Week]
----
 >Documentation
  ### Register and Login
  | POST   | /api/auth/register              | requres a `username` and a `password`